riv-eting/Python-Pipeline-Vir-Trivedi/README.md

-Each retrived file is simplt titled the respective SRX accession number After this, you can use fasterq-dump to create paired end fastq files for each sequence Run the following commands to do so:
+Each retrived file is simplt titled the respective SRX accession number After this, you can use fasterq-dump to create paired end fastq files for each sequence Run the following commands one by one to do so in the command line:

 '''
 fasterq-dump SRX2896360